brunorozendo/simple-app/README.md

     "transactionId": "1-1444392550-1"
     }
     ```
-    For the `client` endpoint there are data on the database;
+    For the `client` endpoint there are NO DATA on the database;

 # Structure of the project